dekart-xyz/www/content/docs/configuration/environment-variables.md

 Dekart deployment requires:

-* access to BigQuery API
-* Cloud Storage bucket where query results are stored
 * Postgres DB (like Cloud SQL) to store metadata
 * Mapbox token to load the map

+For BigQuery data source:
+* access to BigQuery API
+* Cloud Storage or S3 bucket where query results are stored

+For AWS Athena:
+* access to AWS Athena workspace
+* S3 bucket where query results are stored

 Optionally, secure deployment with Google IAP.
 You have 2 options:
 * Just configure Google IAP (for example for [App Engine](/docs/self-hosting/app-engine/) deployment)